 Atlantic state waters: Interstate Fishery Management Plan for Spanish Mackerel.

-Gulf state waters: State regulations for fisheries in Gulf of Mexico state waters are fairly consistent with federal regulations.
+Gulf of Mexico state waters: State regulations for fisheries in Gulf of Mexico state waters are fairly consistent with federal regulations.

 Spanish mackerel is an important catch for recreational fishermen, who often use them as bait for big game fishing.
-Recreational landings in the Gulf and South Atlantic have remained fairly steady over time.
-Landings in the South Atlantic averaged around 1.6 million pounds over the past few years.
-In the South Atlantic, recreational catches of Spanish mackerel have averaged between 2 and 3 million pounds since the early 1990s.
+Recreational landings in the Gulf of Mexico and Atlantic have remained fairly steady over time.

 Raw mackerel is grayish and oily; when cooked, mackerel is off-white to beige in color.
 The meat is flaky and moist and has a rich, pronounced flavor.
 For a milder flavor, cut out the outer bands of dark, strong-tasting meat along the midline.
 Mackerel is rich in omega-3 fatty acids.